Coherent high-velocity chiral magnons in the metallic altermagnet CrSb

-Our observations unambiguously point to a $g$-wave altermagnetic ground-state order for CrSb, which corresponds to the structure shown in Fig.~\ref{fig:Structure}(a,b), with all spins pointing purely along the $c$-axis.
-This conclusion is supported by two key observations: (1) no detectable Bragg scattering was observed at $\mathbf{Q}=(00L)$ positions Fig.~\ref{fig:Structure}(g), where magnetic intensity would be expected for any in-plane spin components, and (2) magnetic scattering for the NSF was exclusively observed in the $\mathbf{P_y}$ channel, which is expected for out-of-plane spins.
+Our observations unambiguously point to a $g$-wave altermagnetic ground-state order for CrSb in agreement with the previous reports~\cite{PhysRev.85.365,takei1963magnetic,D0DT03277H}, corresponding to the structure shown in Fig.~\ref{fig:Structure}(a), with all spins pointing exactly along the $c$-axis.
+This conclusion is supported by two key observations: (1) no detectable magnetic Bragg scattering was observed at $\mathbf{Q}=(00L)$ positions, which would be expected for any in-plane spin components, and (2) magnetic scattering for the NSF was exclusively observed in the $\mathbf{P_y}$ channel, which is expected for out-of-plane spins.
 In contrast, in-plane spin components would produce stronger NSF scattering in the $\mathbf{P_z}$ channels.
 The fact that we do not observe any intensity difference between $\mathbf{P_z}$ SF and $\mathbf{P_x}$ SF, thus shows that the spins are pointing purely out-of-plane.
-We refine an ordered moment of 3.2(4)~$\mu_B$/Cr as described in the SI.
-The refined magnetic moment is higher than reported values of 2.4-2.8 $\mu_B$/Cr from unpolarized neutron diffraction~\cite{10.1063/1.1708545,D0DT03277H,PhysRev.85.365}.
+We refine an ordered moment of 3.2(4)~$\mu_B$/Cr, confirming that the magnetism in CrSb is highly localized in spite of its metallic nature.

-We next characterize the magnetic interactions in CrSb by measurement of its spin excitations using unpolarized inelastic neutron scattering (INS).
+We next characterize the magnetic excitations in CrSb using unpolarized inelastic neutron scattering (INS).
 Measurements were performed on the SEQUOIA time-of-flight spectrometer at ORNL ~\cite{granroth2010sequoia}, using approximately 45 co-aligned single crystals with a total mass of 5 g.
-Due to its Ising order, the magnon spectra of CrSb is expected to be gapped, which we probed using the neutrons with incident energy $E_i = 50$~meV, focusing on the magnetic zone center $(101)$ (Fig.~\ref{fig:Magnon}(b)).
-In the resulting spectrum, an intense horizontal stripe centered at 0~meV corresponds to the elastically scattered neutrons, the minimum of a sharply dispersing spin wave mode is gapped from the elastic line by 13(2) meV, in agreement with previous reports~\cite{PhysRevB.54.11940}.
+Due to its Ising order, the magnon spectra of CrSb is expected to be gapped, which we probed using neutrons with incident energy $E_i = 50$~meV, focusing on the magnetic zone center $(101)$ (Fig.~\ref{fig:Magnon}(b)).
+The minimum of a sharply dispersing spin wave mode is gapped from the elastic line by 13(2) meV (Fig. S5), in agreement with previous reports~\cite{PhysRevB.54.11940}.